ArashPartow/exprtk/readme.txt

  (18) Recursive calls made from within composited functions will have
       a stack size bound by the stack of the executing architecture.

+ (19) The entity relationship between symbol_table and an expression
+      is one-to-many.
+Hence the intended use case is to have a single symbol table manage the variable and function requirements of multiple expressions.
+An inappropriate approach would be to have a unique symbol table for each unique expression.

+ (20) The common use-case for an expression is to have it compiled
+      only once and then subsequently have it evaluated multiple times.
+An extremely inefficient approach would be to recompile an expression from its string form every time it requires evaluating.

- (19) The following are examples of compliant floating point value
+ (21) The following are examples of compliant floating point value
       representations:
       (a) 12345        (b) -123.456
       (c) +123.456e+12 (d) 123.456E-12
       (e) +012.045e+07 (f) .1234
       (g) 123.456f     (h) -321.654E+3L

- (20) Expressions may contain any of the following comment styles:
+ (22) Expressions may contain any of the following comment styles:
       1. // .... \n
       2. #  .... \n
       3. /* .... */